 - Schools should prepare for possible incidents, for instance by reviewing the specialist support potentially available - Reports of sexual violence are often complex and require difficult decisions to be made online concerns can be especially complicated - It is important to note that children may not find it easy to tell staff about their abuse verbally.
 In some cases, the victim may not make a direct report: for example, a friend may make a report or a child's behaviour might indicate that something is wrong.
 Staff should act on any concerns about a child's welfare rather than wait to be told by the child in question - Abuse that occurs online or outside the school should not be downplayed and should be treated equally seriously.
 The duty to safeguard pupils remains the same, and the same processes for action will apply - Staff should not assume that someone else is dealing with the incident, and should discuss concerns with the DSL - The initial response to a disclosure is important and schools should ensure the victim is reassured, taken seriously and supported.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report or have their experience minimised.
-How a school responds to a
+It is important to explain that the law is in place to protect children and young people rather than criminalise them, and this should be explained in a such a way that avoids alarming or distressing them.
+How a school responds to a report is extremely important, because of the impact it will have on any future victim to report or come forward